Head of Training and Development

 Technical Training Manager

-Craig joined Story Contracting in 2017 as a Learning and Development Trainer after working at The Nelson Thomlinson School for 13 years as a French Teacher and Head of Year.
-He studied French at Newcastle University and then completed his PGCE at Saint Martin’s College.
+I joined Story Contracting in 2017 as a Learning and Development Trainer after working at The Nelson Thomlinson School for 13 years as a French Teacher and Head of Year.
+I studied French at Newcastle University and then completed a PGCE at Saint Martin’s College.

 John is responsible for upskilling Plant Operators to the standards required to operate road rail equipment on the rail infrastructure.
 An essential element of John’s role is to ensure that Operators leave our training facility qualified and competent to work with different types of On Track Plant and attachments.
 Prior to joining Story Contracting John worked for WCF serving his time as an Agricultural Engineer then working for his family firm as a Welder/Fabricator.
 John is looking forward to spending more years in the Training department bringing on new Operators and completing his Trainer Assessor levels 3 and 4.